Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 }

-Any language compiling to Wasm component can implement or consume this.
+Any language compiling to a Wasm component can implement or consume this interface.
+The toolchain validates types at compile time; integration errors are caught before deployment.

-Fastly Compute, Cloudflare Workers (with Wasm), Fermyon use server-side Wasm for:
+Fastly Compute[1], Cloudflare Workers[2] with Wasm, and Fermyon Spin[3] use server-side Wasm for:

-A host app can load Wasm components as plugins:
+A host application can load Wasm components as plugins without privileged access:

 Wasm runs on devices with kilobytes of memory: